Women’s Fund Marks Ten Triumphant Years

 - Provide an efficient way to turn the power of donors' individual contributions into a collective philanthropic force that can achieve greater impact on women's issues than any single smaller donation could.

 - Involve donors to the Fund in the process of deciding how the grant funds are spent and which agencies and projects receive them.

 The Women's Fund Leadership Committee oversees the activities of the Fund and serves as an advisory committee to the Board of Directors of the Community Foundation for South Central New York, which has the legal responsibility for the operation of the Fund.
 The Leadership Committee's members (as well as those of other Women's Fund committees) are drawn from donors to the Fund.

-The Women's Fund has made $66,500 in grants to over thirty-five projects and programs at nonprofit agencies throughout the five-county region we serve.
+The Women's Fund has made $76,000 in grants to over forty projects and programs at nonprofit agencies throughout the five-county region we serve.
 We have funded programs that address: sexual violence and domestic abuse, financial literacy, character and leadership development for girls, women's health, parenting skills, Internet safety and more.

 We invite you to join us in the work of The Women's Fund!

 Your gift can be in the form of cash or check.
 For greater convenience, you can make a pledge over time or use VISA or MC.

 For those who aren't ready to make a gift right now, and are interested in learning more about planned giving options or bequests, we are happy to speak with you at your convenience.
 (Contact us)

 Ready to make a gift or pledge of support?

 Call us at (607) 772-6773 or download a convenient form